h3/prerender-spa-plugin/README.md

       // Optional - Allows you to customize the HTML and output path before
       // writing the rendered contents to a file.
-      // renderedRoute can be modified and it or an equivelant should be returned.
+      // renderedRoute can be modified and it or an equivalent should be returned.
       // renderedRoute format:
       // {
       //   route: String, // Where the output file will end up (relative to outputDir)